HomeITAdmin/nextcloud_geoblocker/README.md

 ### Geoiplookup

-Using the geoiolookip programm available on some linux distributions:
+Using the geoiplookup programm available on some linux distributions:

 - Precondition
   - PHP must be allowed to use the exec() method.
 This is configured in the